You want to be a great sales coach to your team—but what if you’ve never had a role model? Here are three great tips to get you started.

 3. Understand your sales reps’ personal motivation.

-Have you asked your sales reps what they really want?
-What motivates them?
-What are their aspirations?
-What do they think they need to do to attain them?
+As a sales coach, ask your sales reps what they really want: What motivates you?
+Tell me about your aspirations.
+What do you need from me to help you attain your goals?
 People do what they want to do – not need to do.
-Needs get fulfilled if their “wants” drive them.
+Needs get fulfilled if their wants drive them.

 If a sales rep wants to buy a new home, help them calculate the sales required to make the down payment.
 If they want to pay for their kids college, partner with them to set that goal.
 Make it a part of your regular coaching to help them earn enough for their college savings plan.